Ahmed97777/Website-template-HTML-CSS-Only/README.md

-# Website-template-HTML-CSS-Only
+# Resposive-Website-template-HTML-CSS-Only
-A nice Front-end template (HTML, CSS) that will be divided into reusable sections/components through commits.
+A nice responsive Front-end template (HTML, CSS) that will be divided into reusable sections/components through commits.
 Approving from vsc.